filmonhg/Trucker/kafka_code/readme.md

-#This directory is for kafka producer and consumer scripts
+##kafka producer and consumer scripts